Music Business BA(Hons)

 - 7 hours per week student-led learning

-- SQCF L8/RCF L5 equivalent i.e. FdA Music Business (please contact our admissions team for more information)
+- SQCF L8/RCF L5 equivalent i.e. FdA Music Business.
+We will also consider applications from students who have studied on related academic programs such as Events, Marketing and Business (please contact our admissions team for more information).

 Information on Tests / Auditions / Interview Requirements